The Queen of Weeds

 If we could all grow a patch of nettles in our flower beds, or even proudly display a pot of them, in full sun on the patio (to support a cultural shift) - we would be much better off for it and so would nature!

-To quote the RSPB website:
+A quote taken from the RSPB website:

 ‘As well as being beneficial to wildlife, nettles have long running cultural significance, and can be of value to people too.